Patrick Teahan, LICSW

 See other therapists in Arlington, MA.

-The model that I use is based upon inner child work where my clients learn what is functional v. dysfunctional and begin the process of "re parenting" themselves.
+The model that I use is based upon inner child work where my clients learn what is healthy v. unhealthy family systems and begin the process of "re parenting" themselves.
 Learning about this concept is an amazing journey.

 My model is done within a group setting with peers and we start together in individual and move towards group.
 Our first group is our families and we bring those beliefs and experiences into all of our relationships.
-The first step is becoming aware of how our first 18 years of life effect our present lives.
+The first step is becoming aware of how our first 18 years of life can still run our present lives.

 Email or Call Patrick Teahan, LICSW at 1-800-651-8085 ext.
 33553